 Although An American Werewolf in London initially gave me some terrible nightmares, I’ve discovered via multiple viewings that this isn’t really a horror movie, but a comedy of sorts — a clever spoof of Universal’s 1941 classic The Wolfman.

 I happen to love Landis’s unconventional sense of humor, avidly displayed in films like Animal House and The Blues Brothers.
 I will even defend his most notorious failures (like Innocent Blood and Into the Night) against their more vocal detractors — Landis seems to always find the proper approach amid his quirky ideas.

 An American Werewolf in London is pretty violent in places, so it comes as a total surprise to see the parade of in-jokes.
-You have to pay careful or you’ll miss some of the best jokes.
-I won’t spoil them, but I recommend people to keep an eye on backgrounds, and please, read the end credits for a few last-minute giggles.
+You have to pay careful attention or you’ll miss some of the best jokes.
+I won’t spoil them, but I recommend people keep an eye on backgrounds, and please read the end credits for a few last-minute giggles.

 David Naughton is the star of the movie, but I thought Griffin Dunne came close to stealing the movie.
 Dunne delivers the funniest lines as the dead man who appears in various stages of decomposition.

 The beautiful and very talented British actress Jenny Agutter (Dominique) plays Naughton’s love interest.
 There is a funny cameo by filmmaker Frank Oz (voice of Yoda and Miss Piggy).
 Elmer Bernstein (The Magnificent Seven and To Kill a Mockingbird) whips out another fantastic music score.